Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 After some tapas, we headed to Momofuku which is located in the Cosmopolitan.
 I was really excited about this stop!
 David Chang hosts some of my favorite foodie shows on Netflix so I’ve been dying to try one of his restaurants.
 Not to mention, Momofuku has won 14 awards in just 7 years!

 At Momofuku, we tried the pork belly buns (shiitake buns for me!) which were garnished with hoisin, cucumber, and green onion.
 Then we tried the chickpea ramen which had fried chickpeas, bok choy, and a garnish of green onion as well.
-My favorite thing we tried at Momofuku was the tuna bap & cucumber salad which had sesame rice, chile sauce, and avocado.
+My favorite thing we tried at Momofuku was the spicy cucumber salad which had toasted almonds and togarashi seasoning.

 Stop Four: Cucina by Wolfgang Puck